Illinois Medical Marijuana Card

 Illinois Medical Marijuana Caregiver Information >

-Is Medical Marijuana Legal in Illinois?
+Is Medical Marijuana Legal In Illinois?

 Medical marijuana in Illinois is available to residents who have obtained medical marijuana cards and have been certified as suffering from a qualifying debilitating medical condition.
 Persons suffering from the following approved conditions are eligible to receive medical cannabis recommendations for medical marijuana use: